-The market value of each investment and the net asset values of BNZ KiwiSaver Funds are calculated as set out in the BNZ KiwiSaver policies and Governing Document.
+The market value of each investment and the net asset values of BNZ KiwiSaver Funds are calculated as set out in the BNZISL Unit Pricing and Valuation Policy and the Governing Document.
 The net asset value is the value of a Fund's assets less its liabilities.